sumanjs/suman/README.md

  *Suman has nested describe blocks (aka, nested suites), which are imperative for non-trivial tests; a simple example is a before hook that you want to run only for a certain set of tests in your test suite.
 The before hook and tests would go in a nested describe block.
- *Babel transpilation is optional - you can achieve the async/await pattern with generators and promises alone, you don't need ES7 for this
+ *Babel transpilation is totally optional - you can achieve the async/await pattern with generators and promises alone, you don't need ES7 for this
- *Suman uses domains to correctly map runtime/assertion errors to test cases and hooks, which provides a much more reliable piece of software because it can handle any error that gets thrown, not just assertion errors.
+ *Suman uses domains to correctly map runtime/assertion errors to test cases and hooks, which provides a much more reliable and well designed piece of software because it can handle any error that gets thrown, not just assertion errors.